inducer/relate/doc/flow.rst

 Flows
 =====

-All interactive content in CourseFlow is part of a *flow*.
+All interactive content in RELATE is part of a *flow*.

 .. _flow-access-rules: